Farmer field school

-A farmer field school (FFS) is a group-based learning process that has been used by a number of governments, NGOs, and international agencies to promote integrated pest management (IPM).
+A farmer field school (FFS) is a group-based learning process which has been used by a number of governments, non-governmental organizations, and international agencies to promote integrated pest management (IPM).
 The first FFSs were designed and managed by the UN Food and Agriculture Organization in Indonesia in 1989.
 Since then, more than two million farmers across Asia have participated in this type of learning.

 A farmer field school brings together concepts and methods from agroecology, experiential education and community development.
 As a result, hundreds of thousands of rice farmers in countries such as China, India, Indonesia, Philippines and Vietnam have been able to reduce the use of pesticides and improve the sustainability of crop yields.
 FFSs have also produced other developmental benefits that are broadly described as 'empowerment': FFS alumni in a number of countries are involved in a wide range of self-directed activities including research, training, marketing, and advocacy.